FAQ

 Is there an exemption for prerequisite time limits if I did exceptionally well on the MCAT?

-A score of >500 on the MCAT does NOT waive prerequisite courses – it merely waives the five-year time limit.
+A MCAT score >505 will waive the time limit for ALL prerequisite courses.
+A score of >505 on the MCAT does NOT waive prerequisite courses – it merely waives the time limit.

 How do I report my MCAT or GRE score?